sortiz4/rchmod/README.md

 ```

 ## Script
-The previous version is available as a shell script, `chmodrt.sh`, and is
+The previous version, `chmodrt.sh`, is also available.
-compatible with Windows through Cygwin and other Unix-like environments.